BitMax Token (BTMX) Market Cap Tops $1.22 Billion

-BitMax Token (CURRENCY:BTMX) traded flat against the dollar during the twenty-four hour period ending at 7:00 AM ET on February 25th.
-BitMax Token has a market capitalization of $1.22 billion and $13.93 million worth of BitMax Token was traded on exchanges in the last 24 hours.
-One BitMax Token coin can currently be purchased for $1.85 or 0.00003421 BTC on popular exchanges.
-During the last week, BitMax Token has traded flat against the dollar.
+BitMax Token (CURRENCY:BTMX) traded flat against the dollar during the 1-day period ending at 16:00 PM E.T. on March 1st.
+One BitMax Token coin can now be bought for $1.85 or 0.00003421 BTC on cryptocurrency exchanges.
+BitMax Token has a market capitalization of $1.22 billion and approximately $13.93 million worth of BitMax Token was traded on exchanges in the last 24 hours.
+In the last seven days, BitMax Token has traded flat against the dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.